pyx9999/black-arch-install/README.md

 # black-arch-install
 do you want the blackarch repo? this is a shell script for installing the blackarch repo on top of ArchLinux.

+Install arch linux distro:

+recommendation: manjaro or arch linux.

+garuda os does this for you

+How to install:

 download zip

 extract to home